 In each area, there are different types of buyers who are all looking for various features in the properties they buy.
 It’s important to try to suit the needs of the people who are most likely to be interested in your house.
 Consider whether this might be young couples, large families, retirees, singles, professionals or other occupants.

 Look into recent sales in your area, go through open homes, analyze what kinds of features are and aren’t included in the properties, and see what price each one fetches (and how quickly it sells).
-Speak to real estate agents who specialize in your suburb to find out what they think buyers are particularly looking for, too.
+Speak to a real estate agent who specialize in your suburb to find out what they think buyers are particularly looking for, too.

 Once you’re clear about features buyers will pay most for in your area, plan your renovations, investing your money into the most important rooms or elements.
 For instance, purchasers may be most interested in a large number of bedrooms or good outdoor dining space.
 They could require a separate home office or be looking for a pool.
 High-end fittings and fixtures and all the latest technological gadgetry may be popular, or people may instead look for simple family homes that can be rented for a good price.